 Improving your standings

 The success formulas change very fast in a freelancing world.
-For those who have just entered the practice, and only have one or two high paying clients, they should also keep good number of low-paying clients, so that they don’t fall short on work.
+Those who have just entered the practice and only have one or two high-paying clients, should also keep good number of low-paying clients so that they don’t fall short on work.

-In the meantime, they should keep improving their reputation and keep working to get more high paying clients, which is never easy even for well-established veterans.
-If you are a very skilful freelancer, with time you will be able to get better clients.
+In the meantime, they should keep improving their reputation and keep working on getting more high-paying clients, which is never easy even for well-established veterans.
+If you are a very skillful freelancer, with time, you will be able to get better clients.

 The story may differ from one freelancer to the next, but for me, low-paying clients were responsible for my progress.
 And I still feel grateful to them.
-Once you have established yourself in the trade, it may not be possible to work for any or all of them, for the long term, but it is important for you to acknowledge their contribution nonetheless.
+Once you have established yourself in the trade, it may not be possible to work for any or all of them in the long term, but it is important for you to acknowledge their contribution nonetheless.